|

 This film is about Seymour, a nerdy florist, and Audrey II, the plant that appears in his shop one day, having come from outer space during a solar eclipse.
 Seymour accidentally cuts his finger and learns that Audrey II thrives on blood.
 With a supply of blood, Audrey II grows bigger and bigger (making Seymour a local celebrity).

+Then she begins to grow uncontrollably, demanding more and more blood in the process.
 Our various financial piles and rooms of disorganization are like Audrey II, slowly growing until they become out of control, sucking the blood and life force out of us by leaving us feeling disempowered, overwhelmed and in denial about our financial situation.

 I've had entrepreneurs in my classes who would begin to giggle nervously when I brought up the topic of good financial house keeping.
 They couldn't deny they had an issue when it came to financial organization.